codeangler/rWeThereYet/README.md

 What buses are on route

 #TODO: 3.2
-  Subscribe bus rourte
+Subscribe bus route

 #TODO: 4  add destination
 continue to watch feed

   ### TODO: 4.2  rWeThere yet